Last updated: May 2026

 12. Explore the pristine royal reception rooms Christianborg Palace

-One thing that I’ve always noticed about Danish castles and palaces is that they’re well looked after.
+One thing that I've always noticed about Danish castles and palaces is that they're well looked after.
 You know how some castles and palaces are dusty, making them downright creepy?
 Well not Danish ones.
-And Christianborg Palace is my favourite of Copenhagen’s collection of well looked after palaces.
-Here you can see the stunning royal reception rooms, the kitchens, the royal stables and ruins of the castle from two fires – yup it’s burnt down twice in the past.
+And Christiansborg Palace is my favourite of Copenhagen's collection of well looked after palaces.
+Here you can see the stunning royal reception rooms, the kitchens, the royal stables, the chapel and ruins of the castle from two fires.
+Yup, it's burnt down twice in the past.

-You can either get a joint ticket to see all the above but it’s also all included in the price of the Copenhagen Card so if you have that it’s free.
+You can get a joint ticket to see all of the above, and it's also included in the price of the Copenhagen Card so if you have that, it's free.

 13. Eat traditional smørrebrød at Aamanns Deli

-Eating smørrebrød at least once while you’re in Copenhagen is a must and I’m being unoriginal here as this is one of the most popular spots to try it.
-Order the lunch special and wash it down with traditional schnapps.
+Eating smørrebrød at least once while you're in Copenhagen is a must and I'm being unoriginal here as this is one of the most popular spots to try it.
+Order a few different varieties and wash them down with traditional Danish snaps.

 For more information, see: Aamanns Deli